HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model: Conclusions

 \section{Conclusions}

 This work demonstrates HiRO-ACE, a machine-learned emulator for generating climate model outputs at 3km resolution.
-Our emulator consists of two model components: a 100 km coarse-resolution stochastic, autoregressive climate model emulator (ACE2S) and a corrective diffusion model (HiRO) which downscales the emulator’s output to 3 km resolution over any region worldwide except polar latitudes.
+Our emulator consists of two model components: a 100 km coarse-resolution stochastic, autoregressive climate model emulator (ACE2S) and a corrective diffusion model (HiRO) which downscales the emulator’s output to 3 km resolution over almost any region worldwide.
 Both components of HiRO-ACE are trained on 9 years of the 3 km X-SHiELD global storm-resolving simulation (with a training dataset this short, ACE2S also benefits from pretraining on ERA5).

 The ACE2S emulator accurately reproduces the statistics of the coarsened X-SHiELD dataset that it is tuned on.
 The one-year time mean of HiRO-ACE fine-resolution precipitation has relative biases of less than 10\% almost everywhere.
-In fact, these biases are statistically undetectable above internal weather noise in most locations.
-Detectable coarse-grid precipitation biases due to ACE2S occur mostly in subtropical dry regions; detectable fine-grid biases due to HiRO occur due to slight over-spreading of precipitation in some regions from wet mountain tops to adjacent dry lowlands.
+In fact, these biases are statistically undetectable above internal weather noise in most locations (80\% of grid points from \SI{65}{\degree S}--\SI{65}{\degree N}).
+Notable significant coarse-grid precipitation biases due to ACE2S occur mainly over the tropical oceans, in subtropical/polar dry regions and sparse regions over land.
+Detectable fine-grid biases due to HiRO occur due to slight over-spreading of precipitation in some regions from wet mountain tops to adjacent dry lowlands.

 Prediction snapshots of individual extreme precipitation events demonstrate HiRO-ACE can generate plausible km-scale samples of tropical cyclones, fronts, and convective events from a distribution of coarse-resolution inputs.
 Cumulative global precipitation histograms over a simulated year capture the extreme tail of the original X-SHiELD precipitation distribution.